-Continuing my blog series highlighting hidden gems and smaller details of Edinburgh's historic city centre - you can also check out part 1 and part 2 - to entice visitors to look beyond the headline attractions...
+Continuing my blog series highlighting hidden gems and smaller details of Edinburgh's historic city centre - to entice visitors to look beyond the headline attractions...

 Each of the features below can be found on the New Town side of the city - there is so much more to Edinburgh than the Royal Mile!